 Summer Festival 2015

 The BYCC also extends hospitality to local football and cricket clubs as well as providing facilities for local schools.
-The Lounge Bar is becoming increasingly popular, and is open every Friday, Saturday and Sunday from 6pm until 11:30pm.
+The Lounge Bar is open every Tuesday 8:30pm – 11pm, Wednesday 6pm – 11pm (April until September), Friday 6pm – 11pm and Saturday 6pm – 11pm.

 The Lounge Bar